exif-photo-blog

 -

-(seen in browser tab) -
+(seen in search results and browser tab) -

-(seen in nav, beneath title) -
+(seen in top-right navigation, beneath title) -

 (seen in grid sidebar—accepts rich formatting tags:<b>